-A few years ago I wrote this piece on memorising poetry.
-For World Poetry Day, I share it here in the hope it will encourage you to learn a poem by heart, if you don’t do so as a matter of course.
-I still memorise poems and regularly revisit those I haven’t turned over in my mind for a while.
-I’d be happy to hear from any reader who has recently memorised a poem – tell me what it is and what prompted you to learn it by heart.
+A few years ago I wrote this piece on memorizing poetry.
+I still memorize poems and regularly revisit those I haven’t turned over in my mind for a while.
+I’d be happy to hear from any reader who has recently memorized a poem – and curious to hear what it is and what prompted you to learn it by heart.

-So I was glad to hear from Paul, quoting an essay by Jim Holt in the New York Times, on learning poetry.
+Returning from an Easter break some time ago, I was glad to hear from a friend, quoting an essay by Jim Holt in the New York Times, on learning poetry.
 Always good to hear of people who learn poetry by heart; I know of one or two friends who do this, and there may be others.
 I suspect there are many who commit things to heart but never find an audience receptive enough to let them recite.

 We seem to have moved from an oral culture to a written one, perhaps losing the habit of listening to people recite poetry – it seems difficult for many, partly because they try to understand poems in a way they wouldn’t try to understand a painting.
 They might look at a painting and take it in at some level or other without asking what that patch of colour ‘means’, or that brush-stroke, yet they can trip over themselves trying to unpack a line from a poem.
 And miss the poem.
 And the reciter, unused to an audience, can falter over lines which flow faultlessly in silent or solitary recitation.